luuminhson/gatsby-starter-lumen/content/posts/2019-07-22-we-got-to-the-moon-we-can-overcome-war-and-capitalism.md

   computer technology that would get laughed out of the room now by any high-end smartphone in the land.
 categories:
-  - cosmos
+  - Cosmos
-  - science
+  - Science
-  - culture
+  - Culture
 tags:
   - astronaut
   - human